THUDM/GLM-4/finetune/README.md

 ## Preparation

-Before starting fine-tuning, please install the dependencies in \`basic_demo\`, ensure you have cloned the latest version of the model repository, and install the dependencies in this directory:
+Before starting fine-tuning, please install the dependencies in `inference`, ensure you have cloned the latest version of the model repository, and install the dependencies in this directory:

 ```bash
 pip install -r requirements.txt